learn-co-curriculum/dsc-instance-methods/README.md

 ## Instance Methods as Attributes

 When you think of methods and functions, you think about what kind of action they perform.
 The same goes for instance methods, however, the action being performed is scoped directly to that instance object.
-Remember, classes are kind of like the blue prints for its instance objects.
+Remember, classes are kind of like the blueprints for their instance objects.
 So, let's take the example of a **Dog** class.
-What are things that all dogs do?
-They can bark, beg to go for a walk, chase squirrels, etc. So, you consider these more or less attributes of a dog -- the same as their name, breed, weight, age etc. When you create a new dog instance object, the dog should be able to automatically bark, beg, and chase squirrels.
+What are the things that all dogs do?
+They can bark, beg to go for a walk, chase squirrels, etc. So, you consider these more or fewer attributes of a dog -- the same as their name, breed, weight, age etc. When you create a new dog instance object, the dog should be able to automatically bark, beg, and chase squirrels.

 Let's see how you would create a single dog, `rex`, and get him to bark: